 Korean food’s fermented flavors (kimchi, doenjang) and bold seasonings need wines with similar intensity.

 Korean BBQ: Sparkling wine handles the fatty grilled meat and cuts through the sweetness of ssamjang.
-Cava is especially good.
+Cava is especially good and affordable for the table.

-Kimchi-based dishes: The fermented, spicy kick wants off-dry wines with good acidity—Riesling again proves ideal.
+Kimchi-based dishes: The fermented, spicy kick wants off-dry wines with good acidity — Riesling again proves ideal here.

 Bibimbap: The diversity of toppings and gochujang heat makes versatile wines essential.
-Dry rosé works across most variations.
+Dry rosé works across most variations without fighting any single element.

 The Sake and Rice Wine Option

-Sometimes traditional pairings work best.
+Sometimes traditional pairings work best and you shouldn’t force wine into the equation.
 Sake with Japanese food, Shaoxing wine with Chinese food, and soju with Korean food all make cultural and culinary sense.
-Wine is wonderful, but it is not the only option.
+Wine is wonderful, but it’s not the only option — and sometimes it’s not the best one.

 More Cuisine Guides